zakird/crux-top-lists/README.md

 https://animekimi.com,1000
 ```

-More information about CrUX and data collection methodology can be found on its
+More information about CrUX and its data collection methodology can be found on its
 official website: https://developer.chrome.com/docs/crux/about/.